Daniel-Henry Kahnweiler: Art dealer

 In 1907, when there were only half a dozen viable galleries in Paris, he made contracts with artists to buy all of their work in order to free them from financial worries and permit them to concentrate on their creative work.
+First meeting Picasso a few months after his gallery was launched, he became acquaintaned with Max Jacob, Georges Braque, Juan Gris, Fernand Léger, Guillaume Apollinaire.
 He met with them daily to discuss their work, photographed each work they produced (he felt it imperative to have a record), held exhibitions of their work and promoted their work internationally.
 Since he considered himself friends with many of them, he co-owned little sailing boats with his artists.

 As part of his activities in promoting the work of emerging artists, Kahnweiler sponsored the first exhibition of the work of Georges Braque.
 He encouraged the practice of publishing Beaux Livres (beautiful books), in which a contemporary artist would illustrate a work of a contemporary writer.
 He expanded his presentations by bringing together artists, writers and poets to produce their works as a joint project in more than 40 books.
 Picasso, for example, illustrated the works of Max Jacob.
 As a publisher of art with literary works, he had no equal, and was the first to sponsor publications by Max Jacob, Guillaume Apollinaire, André Masson, Gertrude Stein, Pablo Picasso, and many others.
 In doing so, he launched many literary careers.

 Kahnweiler's entrepreneurial abilities were so acute that by the 1950s his art gallery was among the top 100 French companies in terms of export figures.

+Kahnweiler and Hermann Rupf

+In 1903, Kahnweiler got acquainted with the Swiss-born Hermann Rupf (1880-1962) as they were both training at the same bank in Frankfurt.
+When Kahnweiler opened his first gallery in Paris in 1907, Rupf who was working then in his family textile business in Bern, became one of Kahnweiler’s first clients, and remained in close contact with him all his life.
+The correspondence between Hermann Rupf and Kahnweiler lasted till Rupf’s death in 1962, numbering about 700 letters and postcards.

+The couple of Hermann Rupf and his wife Margrit became the first Swiss private collectors to engage intensely with abstract art.
+Through Kahnweiler, they acquired works by Fauve artists (Othon Friesz and André Derain), the Cubists (George Braque, Pablo Picasso, Juan Gris and Fernand Léger) and works by Paul Klee, Wassily Kandinsky, Henri Laurens and André Masson.
+Apart from their collecting activities, Hermann and wife Margrit Rupf also championed artists and advised and supported many Swiss and French artists.
+In his capacity of art critic, Rupf played an important role in the dissemination of contemporary art.
+Since 1954, Hermann and Margrit Rupf collection is located at the Kunstmuseum Bern.